How to write a good report

 Over the last few decades, after people stopped trying to teach me how to write, I have done some writing and I have edited even more.
 Through doing it and editing it I have learned a little about writing.
 With a million books and web pages about writing, some by real writers, there must be some that get at the things about writing that I think I've learned.
 But I haven't found them.
 The expert advice on writing seems mostly to be about more advanced things, more subtle or refined things than the basic things that I care about.

 What's my main goal?
 Even though I knew it would take time and effort to write this, I wrote it to save me trouble.
 I want to avoid saying the same things to students, again and again; it is tiring to give one student after another the same tips I gave to 50 other students before.
 Now I can point them all here instead.
-With luck, now as I read student reports, I will be more happily engaged, instead of wanting to make a million edits or sending the reports back for revisions.
+With luck, now as I read student reports I will be happily engaged instead of wanting to make a million edits or wishing the students had made more and better revisions.
 And I will also learn more from these better-written student reports.

 It's also a public service.
 I imagine that if someone could have somehow got the basic message of this essay (the few sentences under the title above) through the thick skull of the younger me, I would have had a better writing life, and thus a better life generally.
 My hope is that by spreading that message over the many paragraphs below, maybe some of the ideas will seep into some peoples' heads better.
-I am trying to help others get something I wish I had got earlier in my life.
+I am trying to help others get something earlier in their lives then I got it in mine.

-My dual goal is to explain what a good report is and also how to write one.
+My goal is to say what a good report is and also how to write one.
 By 'good' I only mean 'good enough' or 'not too bad'.
-That's all I can do, all I can try to explain and all I can hope for from my students.
+Because that's all I can do, all I can try to explain and all I can hope for from my students.